-Medi-Cal Management Information System/Decision Support System (MIS/DSS)

-To manage and store a vast amount of data, DHCS created a data warehouse and reporting system named the Medi-Cal Management Information System/Decision Support System (MIS/DSS).
+Medi-Cal Management Information System/Decision Support System (MIS/DSS) To manage and store a vast amount of data, DHCS created a data warehouse and reporting system named the Medi-Cal Management Information System/Decision Support System (MIS/DSS).
 MIS/DSS contains 10 years of data (about 2.5 billion records) that are extracted from approximately 30 different sources (e.g., eligibility, fee-for-service paid and denied claims, mental health claims, dental claims, managed care encounter data, and Family PACT [Planning, Access, Care, and Treatment] program data).
 In addition, the warehouse includes numerous reference data files to help users map codes to specific labels and descriptions.
-For example, there are reference tables to The International Classification of Diseases, 9th Revision, Clinical Modification (ICD-9) and other Medi-Cal specific codes.
+For example, there are reference tables to The International Classification of Diseases, 9th Revision, Clinical Modification (ICD-9) and other Medi-Cal specific codes used in fact sheets before 2020 and ICD-10 codes used in more current fact sheets.
 MIS/DSS allows DHCS analytical staff to query specific types of claims or encounters and create analytical reports.

 Three main types of Medi-Cal data were used in the fact sheets.
 First, eligibility data contain records for each month that a potential Medi-Cal member is eligible for services.
 Dual eligible members (eligible for both Medi-Cal and Medicare) were excluded because Medicare is generally the first payer.
 These data show when individuals are eligible for Medi-Cal services and thus are useful to construct denominators for rates.
-Second, there are data related to fee-for-service claims.
+Second, there are data related to feefor-service claims.
 Fee-for-service claims are submitted by providers to Medi-Cal through a fiscal intermediary for reimbursement for services.
 Third, managed care encounter data are collected to identify visits and services.
 Managed care plans are paid on a per member per month basis.
 Although managed care plans are not paid for individual services, they are required to submit to Medi-Cal "encounter" data for each visit.
 Fee-for-service claims data are known to be of higher quality in comparison to managed care encounter data given that financial reimbursement is associated with the former.
-Programs have recently been started, however, to improve the quality of encounter data represent real health care visits.
-Although important achievements have been made to improve the quality of encounter data represent real health care visits.
-Although important achievements have been made to improve the quality of encounter data represent real health care visits.
-Although important achievements have been made to improve the quality of encounter data represent real health care visits.
-Although important achievements have been made to improve the quality of encounter data represent real health care visits.
-Although important achievements have been made to improve the quality of encounter data represent real health care visits.
+Programs have recently been started to improve the quality of encounter data to ensure that all data are submitted (without duplicates), data elements are correctly coded, and the data represent real health care visits.
+Although important achievements have been made to improve the guality of encounter data, information derived from these data should be used with caution.